-Story and photos by (and courtesy of) Tori Baird
+Story and Photos by Tori Baird

 In June 2020, two girls set out on a canoe trip down the Spanish River in Northern Ontario.
 At some point along the way they got into a disagreement and one of them hopped in the canoe and took off, leaving her friend behind with no mode of transportation out of the bush, and no cellphone service.